Compare the world's most expensive and costly weddings.

 Billed as the wedding of the century, Charles, Prince of Wales, and Lady Diana Spencer tied the knot on Wednesday, 29th July 1981 at St Pauls Cathedral in London.

-Diana's dress was designed by David and Elizabeth Emanuel, had 25 foot long train and was made from ivory taffeta and lace.
+Princess Diana's wedding gown was designed by David and Elizabeth Emanuel, had 25 foot long train and was made from ivory taffeta and lace.
 It also features 10,000 pearls and was valued at $45,000.

 Charles wore his full military dress uniform.